nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * HID Service - Handled in the :ref:`nrf_desktop_hids`.
 * Battery Service - Handled in the :ref:`nrf_desktop_bas`.
-* Device Information Service - Implemented in Zephyr and enabled with :option:`CONFIG_BT_DIS`.
+* Device Information Service - Implemented in Zephyr and enabled with :kconfig:`CONFIG_BT_DIS`.
   It can be configured using Kconfig options with the ``CONFIG_BT_DIS`` prefix.

 The nRF Desktop peripherals must also define a dedicated GATT Service, which is used to provide the following information: